Should You Put Affiliate Links in Your YouTube Videos?

 The creators who earn the most from affiliate marketing aren’t necessarily the ones with the most subscribers — they’re the ones who are thoughtful about which products they recommend, strategic about where they place their links, and diligent about maintaining them over time.

-If you decide to use affiliate links, do it properly from the start: disclose the relationship, place links where viewers will see them, choose the right affiliate programs for your niche, and keep your links alive as products and programs change.
+If you decide to use affiliate links, do it properly from the start: follow the best practices for placement and disclosure, choose the right affiliate programs for your niche, and keep your links alive as products and programs change.
 The compounding effect of a growing library of well-maintained affiliate links is one of the most reliable revenue streams available to YouTube creators.

 Frequently Asked Questions